Stair & Stairwell Injuries Attorney in Indiana

-Owners and managers of retail businesses have a responsibility to take notice of the interior and exterior of their premises in order to discover unsafe conditions and defects.
-Next, upon learning of unsafe conditions, the business landowners or possessors must take steps to remedy the hazardous condition in order to prevent injuries to customers and patrons.
+Owners and managers of retail businesses have a responsibility to take notice of the interior and exterior of their premises to discover unsafe conditions and defects.
+Next, upon learning of unsafe conditions, the business landowners or possessors must take steps to remedy the hazardous condition to prevent injuries to customers and patrons.

 To establish a claim for “negligence” on the part of a landlord, business owner or apartment complex, you must show that the duty of “reasonable care” was breached (not met).
-This means the property owner must have actual or constructive knowledge (knew or should have known) of the presence of the hazardous condition of the stairs in order to be held liable.
-Schulz v.
-Kroger Co., 963 N.E.2d 1141, 1144 (Ind.
-Ct.
-App.
-2012).
+This means the property owner must have actual or constructive knowledge (knew or should have known) of the presence of the hazardous condition of the stairs to be held liable.

 Many injuries to guests using stairs and flights of stairs occurs due to improper height or depth of the stair itself.
 This might seem ridiculous at first blush – of course, stairs come in different heights and sizes – but there are industry standards that exist for stairs when it comes to making them easy to use for pedestrians.